-On September 12, 2017, 20,000,000 Class B warrants expired unexercised.
-The expiry of these warrants generated a capital gain and the Company recorded a \$2,600 tax charge in equity which was offset by a deferred tax recovery in the consolidated statement of loss and other comprehensive loss.
+On September 12, 2019, 40,000,000 Class C warrants expired unexercised.
+The expiry of these warrants generated a capital gain and the Company recorded a \$4,200 tax charge in equity which has been offset by a deferred tax recovery in the consolidated statement of loss and other comprehensive loss.
+In addition, at September 30, 2019, the balance of the warrant reserve of \$5,594,800 has been reclassified as Share Capital as the Company has no outstanding warrants to purchase shares of common stock.